Town and Crown is an illustrated history of the planning and development of Canada’s capital city, filling a significant gap in our urban scholarship.

-It is the story of the transformation of the region from a sub-arctic wilderness portage to an attractive modern metropolis with a high quality of life.
-The book examines the period from 1800-2011, and is the first major study that covers both sides of the Ottawa River, addressing the settlement history of Indigenous, French and English peoples.
+Town and Crown (2015) is an illustrated history of the planning and development of Canada’s capital city and fills a significant gap in our urban scholarship.
+It is the transformational story of a sub-arctic wilderness portage to an attractive, modern, high quality living metropolis.
+The book examines the nation’s capital between 1800 and 2011, the first major study to cover both sides of the Ottawa River, addressing the settlement history of Indigenous, French, and English peoples.

 Town and Crown illustrates the influence of landscape architect and Olmsted protégé Frederick Todd; Chicago’s City Beautiful architect Edward Bennett; and British planner Thomas Adams.
 Prime Minister Mackenzie King maintained a direct interest in planning Canada’s capital for almost fifty years, choosing France’s leading urbaniste, Jacques Gréber, to plan the post-1945 redevelopment of the region.